 Is The Class Worth The Time And Money:

 I personally think that this class is worth it just for the inspiration factor as a photographer.
 I also think it’s really worth it if you have an Annual Membership.

 Besides the fifteen videos in the class, there is a “Hub” community where you can get feedback on your work and create conversation with other class students as well as access to a “Live” Q&A video that was recorded in December 2019 where she answers questions from students phoning in on skype.
 A few of those questions are more technical in nature than what one finds in the course videos.

 If you’ve taken the class, I’d love to hear your comments below!

 * * * * *

-Here is a link to sign up for an All Access Pass on Masterclass.
+Here is a link to sign up for a MasterClass Annual Membership for only $180 USD.
 A purchase through that link will support ARTIST-AT-LARGE.